-One of the reasons why drafting a will can be so tricky is that you also have to consider factors related to emotional aspects of your life, sometimes messy family histories as well as the ability to be honest with your family about what your wishes are after you pass on from this life.
+One of the reasons why drafting a will can be so tricky is that you also have to consider factors related to emotional aspects of your life, sometimes messy family histories, as well as the ability to be honest with your family about what your wishes are after you pass on from this life.
 For many people, it is even difficult to share with their loved ones the contents of their will before they pass away.
-We see this in situations where people failed to read their will allowed or discuss it with their family before their passing.
-What happens next could be straight out of a movie with upset family members finding out what dad included in his will much to their surprise.
+We see this when people failed to read their will allowed or discuss it with their family before their passing.
+What happens next could be straight out of a movie with upset family members finding out what dad included in his will, much to their surprise.
 It is enough to upset an entire family when you aren't prepared to share with your loved ones what your will contains.

-Despite any misgivings you may have about the estate planning process, I can tell you that you must be able to take the time in the effort necessary to plan for your future.
-Indeed, it is not good enough for you to simply spend 15 or 20 minutes thinking about your future and your family's future after you pass away.
+Despite any misgivings you may have about the estate planning process, I can tell you that you must be able to take the time in effort necessary to plan for your future.
+Indeed, it is not good enough for you to spend 15 or 20 minutes thinking about your future and your family's future after you pass away.
 Rather, their responsibility is such that more effort and more time are required.
-The reality of the situation is that while you may not directly benefit from the time devoted to this endeavor your family certainly will.
+The reality of the situation is that while you may not directly benefit from the time devoted to this endeavor, your family certainly will.
 It would be a shame to work your entire life to benefit your family and then not take the responsibility seriously at the end of your life to prepare for your passing and protect your family and your property once you are gone.

 What can an experienced estate planning attorney do for you and your family?

-Drafting a will can bring out emotions in you and your family
+Drafting a will can bring out emotions in you and your family.

 What does your will not have the power to control after your death?

-The basics of a will do not have to be complicated
+The basics of a will do not have to be complicated.

 Again, this is where you want to be careful about using online will builders or software picked up from an office supply store.
-Either of these methods for drafting a will may allow you to select invalid language or provisions that are no longer the law.
+Either of these methods for drafting a will may allow you to select invalid language or provisions no longer the law.
 As with any other area of the law, estates love updates over time.
-For example, you need to be sure that when drafting a will you are doing so based on the current set of laws.
-Since our state legislature meets every two years it is possible that from one year to the next Texas law when it comes to drafting a will may change substantially.
-Unless you are sure that you are operating under the most up-to-date laws when it comes to estate planning you may be in for a rude awakening.
+For example, you need to be sure that you are doing so based on the current set of laws when drafting a will.
+Since our state legislature meets every two years, it is possible that Texas law, when it comes to drafting a will, may change substantially from one year to the next.
+Unless you are sure that you are operating under the most up-to-date laws regarding estate planning, you may be in for a rude awakening.

-Drafting a will can help you avoid probate
+Drafting a will can help you avoid probate.

-When you have a property in your name but do not have a will drafted then the state of Texas has laws in place that determine how their property passes on.
+When you have a property in your name but do not have a will drafted, then the state of Texas has laws in place that determine how their property passes on.
 Immediate family members act as beneficiaries.
-If you pass away without a will but have children and a spouse then you can expect your property to pass along to these folks.
+If you pass away without a will but have children and a spouse, then you can expect your property to pass along to these folks.
 This may be exactly what you want.
 In that case, you may be wondering what the benefit of having a will is when the laws of Texas will see to it that your wishes are more or less followed anyway.

 This process can take a relatively long time and requires attorneys and the courts to get involved.
-Again, while you may not suffer the consequences of not having a will your family surely will.
+Again, while you may not suffer the consequences of not having a will, your family surely will.
 Imagine a scenario where your loved ones had to spend years waiting to get the property and assets that they ordinarily would have been able to receive immediately had you drafted a will.

-When it comes to what you should avoid putting in your will there is no better party to assist you in answering these questions than an experienced estate planning attorney.
-While it may not excite you to consult with and ultimately hire an estate planning attorney I can tell you from experience that doing so is not only responsible but extremely prudent.
+When it comes to what you should avoid putting in your will, there is no better party to assist you in answering these questions than an experienced estate planning attorney.
+While it may not excite you to consult with and ultimately hire an estate planning attorney, I can tell you from experience that doing so is not only responsible but extremely prudent.
 Doing so reflects an understanding that the best interests of your family or served by getting the will drafting process correct the first time.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 Free-of-charge consultations with one of our estate planning attorneys can not only help you learn more about estate planning but how your family circumstances may be impacted regarding the filing of an estate planning case.